My Writing Job Killed My Writing Hobby

 Perhaps you remember a nice family who, out of the kindness of their hearts, fostered a sick or injured bird in their peaceable kingdom.
 Not knowing the extent of Nugget’s problems, we opened our home to her.
 Everyone pitched in.
 The people set up a private space.
 The dog and cat kept predators at bay.
 The birds shared their food and bedding.
 Yes, we stepped up in service to one of God’s creatures when the pathetic Nugget pleaded for sanctuary.

 After much tender loving care, it became clear that Nugget was not ill nor egg bound.
-Nugget came to us after being on the losing end of a fight with her peeps that left her temporarily paralyzed; then walking like a drunk; and now, almost fully recovered.
+Nugget came to us after being on the losing end of a fight with her peeps that left her temporarily paralyzed; then walking as though inebriated; and now, almost fully recovered.
 We’ve taught her to take treats by hand; we’ve taught her to free range, and we are working on teaching her to properly perch.
 I don’t know what she was learning at that school she attended, but it wasn’t how to be a chicken.

 “Dude!”
 I said.
 “You weigh like half what my lightest bird does and you still aren’t secure in your footing.
 They will take you down.”
 Clearly, we have to keep working on unschooling Nugget.
 She may be ready for the school yard or more likely the prison yard, but not yet for my yard.
 Even so, I thought her spunk was newsworthy for those who love her and would like an update on her progress.
 I grabbed my camera.
 This is what I caught.